 \subsection{Nulling interferometry using tri-couplers}

 The tri-coupler suppresses starlight at the device's central output.
-This occurs only in a tri-coupler when equal-intensity electric fields with a 180° phase difference are injected into two of the three input waveguides.
-This choice is agnostic for three-dimensional symmetrical tri-couplers, but for two-dimensional tri-couplers, light must be injected into the outer waveguides.
-The latter is therefore the configuration for the unwanted starlight in this work.
-All light will undergo this injected phase difference to propagate through the tri-coupler, but objects spatially separated from the star have a phase offset.
+This occurs in a two-dimensional tri-coupler only when equal-intensity electric fields with a 180° phase difference are injected into the outer input ports.
+This choice is agnostic for three-dimensional symmetrical tri-couplers.
+These simulations assume achromatic phase shifters~\cite{Douglass2025} have been placed before the tri-couplers.

-The exoplanet is off-axis in the focal plane; its beam has a tilted wavefront in the pupil plane, resulting in the phase offset to the star.
-A known exoplanet can be positioned at the peak of a light fringe, at $\lambda/2D$, where $\lambda$ is the observing wavelength and $D$ denotes either the telescope diameter or the largest interferometric baseline.
-If the beams were injected into the tri-coupler in the pupil plane, it would mean that an exoplanet at $\lambda/2D$ would have an extra 180° (i.e., $\lambda/2$) phase difference compared to the on-axis starlight (without a phase tilt).
-How exoplanet light behaves in the PIC depends on the injection system, and optimizing for exoplanet light for all systems is beyond the scope of this work.
-For simplicity, we assume, for a two-telescope system, an achromatic 180° phase difference is implemented to attenuate starlight, and an exoplanet is positioned for a 0° phase difference.
-An equal intensity of light is assumed.
+All light will undergo this phase difference whilst propagating to the tri-coupler, but objects spatially separated from the star will have a phase offset.
+This is because an exoplanet is off-axis in the focal plane; its beam has a tilted wavefront in the pupil plane and thus a geometric path difference from the star between the telescopes.
+An exoplanet at an angular separation of $\lambda/2D$, for example, where $\lambda$ is the observing wavelength and $D$ denotes either the telescope diameter or the interferometric baseline length, introduces an extra 180° (i.e., an optical delay of $\lambda/2$) phase difference compared to the on-axis starlight (without a phase tilt).
+For this work, we simulate a $\lambda/2D$ separation using a simplified two-telescope model: two equal TE fields input into the tri-couplers' outer waveguides, and an achromatic 180° phase difference between exoplanet and star light, producing constructive and destructive interference into the tri-coupler's central waveguide, respectively.

 The simulations conducted in this work identified the design parameters for a starlight attenuation, defined as: